aborrero/fw-admin/README.md

 		# [...]

-5. Check the `/etc/init.d/firewall` startup script.
+5. Check an edit the `/etc/init.d/firewall` startup script.

 6. Run it.